 Even though you may be sleeping, the market isn’t.
 Somewhere in the world, data is being released, news is being made, markets are responding.
 And if you have positions on—especially those that may have weighed on your mind during the trading day—it’s often during the overnight hours when those thoughts and feelings might be most acutely felt.

 So grab that plate of milk and cookies, and let’s look at some things that keep traders up at night—and what you can do about them.

 First things first.
 If you find yourself thinking about trading at night, think about trading at night.
 Many of your favorite markets are open and available in the overnight hours—and virtually around the clock.

 Premarket and after-hours trading.
-Many listed stocks are available to trade in the premarket (from 4:00 a.m. to 9:30 a.m.
-ET, when the market opens) and again in so-called after-hours trading from the time the market closes at 4:00 p.m. until 8:00 p.m.
-ET.
+TD Ameritrade offers pre-market trading (from 7:00 a.m. to 9:28 a.m.
+ET) and again in so-called after-hours trading (from 4:02 p.m. until 8:00 p.m.
+ET).
 Companies typically report earnings either before the opening bell or right after the close, so these periods can help you navigate positions outside of normal hours.
 But be careful: stocks are typically less liquid in the premarket and after hours, especially right before or after a news release.

 24/5 trading.
 TD Ameritrade was the first U.S. retail broker to offer overnight trading in select securities, available 24/5 via the thinkorswim® trading platform by TD Ameritrade and the thinkorswim Mobile app.
 As of July 2020, the list of available securities included a broad selection of exchange-traded funds (ETFs) covering a wide range of sectors.
 Check the complete list of 24/5 securities, or go to the Trade tab on thinkorswim and look for the purple EXTO Eligible sign, which stands for extended hours overnight (see figure 1).